 2.)
 Sad is to happy, as fire is to what?

-You do not have problems with these type of questions (above a normal comprehension anyways), but a low IQ test result can mean that you are not good with words, and language in general.
-Autistic individuals struggle the most with these types of questions, since their condition limits them from building relationships to objects or people.
+You do not have problems with these type of questions (above a normal comprehension anyway), but a low IQ test result can mean that you are not good with words, and language in general.
+Autistic individuals struggle the most with these types of questions since their condition limits them from building relationships to objects or people.
 A high score in this area can mean that a person is well suited to be a writer, journalist, or teacher.

 You have to take into account the individual scores of the three main topics, to determine your IQ test result meaning.
-Don't be discouraged if your score is below normal (97 to 100 points is normal), if you excel in other areas of the test.
+Don't be discouraged if your score is below average (97 to 100 points is average) if you excel in other areas of the test.
 Just because your IQ test result is lower than some does not mean that you are not intelligent, or useful.
 Next time someone challenges your IQ, challenge them if they know the IQ test result meaning!

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.